Guide price

 Four miles from long stratton & around thirteen from norwich

-ground floorentrance hall
+Ground floorentrance hall

 (7'10" x 6'5")(2.39m x 1.96m) Half glazed hardwood rear entrance door, with cat flap.
 Radiator.
 Smooth ceiling.
 Red pamment tiled floor.
 Wide opening to the Inner Hall and half glazed ledged pine door to: